oraclechinaappdev/CloudNative_Mobile/Integrations/short/302-IntegrationsLab.md

 ![](images/302/02.integration_import2.png)

-You have successfully imported a partial pre-built artifact.
-We will walkthru what has been built and complete the remaining part.
+You have successfully imported a set of partial pre-built artifacts.
+We will walk-thru what has been built and complete the remaining part.

 #### Define SOAP Connection for CRM Customer Activity Service ####